EnterpriseDB/repmgr/README.rst

 Usage
 -----

-repmgrd reads the ``repmgr.conf`` file in current directory or as indicated with -f parameter looks if the standby is in repl_nodes and if it is not add it.
+repmgrd reads the ``repmgr.conf`` file in current directory, or as indicated with -f parameter.
+It checks if the standby is in repl_nodes and adds it if not.

-Before you can run the repmgr daemon (repmgrd) you need to register a master and at least a standby in a cluster, for that you need to use the MASTER REGISTER and STANDBY REGISTER commands.
+Before you can run the repmgr daemon (repmgrd) you need to register a master and at least a standby in a cluster using the ``MASTER REGISTER`` and ``STANDBY REGISTER`` commands.

 For example, following last example and assuming that ``repmgr.conf`` is in postgres home directory you will run this on the master::